-|Knowledge and Attitude of Men Towards Participation In Their Wives’ Perinatal Care|
+|Knowledge and Attitude of Men Towards Participation in Their Wives?
+Perinatal Care|

-|Farzaneh Soltani1, Manizheh Majidi2, Fatemeh Shobeiri3, Parisa Parsa4, Ghodratollah Roshanaei5|
+|Farzaneh Soltani1, Manizheh Majidi2, Fatemeh Shobeiri1, Parisa Parsa3, Ghodratollah Roshanaei4|

-|1Research Center for Mother and Child Care, Hamadan University of Medical Sciences, Hamadan, Iran
+|1Mother and Child Care Research Center, Hamadan University of Medical Sciences, Hamadan, Iran

-2Student Research Center, Hamadan University of Medical Sciences, Hamadan, Iran
+2Master of Science in Midwifery, Student Research Center, Hamadan University of Medical Sciences, Hamadan, Iran

-3Chronic Diseases Home care, Hamadan University of Medical Sciences, Hamadan, Iran
+3Chronic Diseases Home care Research Center, Hamadan University of Medical Sciences, Hamadan, Iran

-5Modeling of Noncommunicable Diseases Research Center, Hamadan University of Medical Sciences, Hamadan, Iran
+4Modeling of Noncommunicable Diseases Research Center, Hamadan University of Medical Sciences, Hamadan, Iran

 Viewed : 3044 times

 Downloaded : 5138 times.

 Keywords : Perinatal care, Men, Participation, Knowledge, Attitude

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Materials and Methods: In this descriptive cross-sectional study, 300 husbands of nulliparous women completed the questionnaire of ?men?s knowledge and attitude about participation in prenatal care?, in a referral perinatal care clinic in Hamadan, Iran, in 2015.